giovanniquinones/giovanniquinones.github.io/_teaching/2014-spring-teaching-1.md

 location: "Los Angeles, CA"
 ---

-As part of the UCLA QCBio Collaboratory I teach this workshop every quarter of the academic year.
+This workshop is designed to familiarize participants with the fundamental concepts and algorithms used in the analysis of single-cell RNA-seq (scRNA-seq) data.
+Its primary objective is to provide attendees the skills necessary to independently conduct data analysis on their own datasets.
+The workshop covers the most common steps of a typical scRNA-seq data analysis pipeline, including the creation of gene count matrices, quality control, data normalization, feature selection, dimensionality reduction, cell clustering, and annotation.
+Throughout this workshop, we employ the Seurat package for performing these data analysis steps.
+Moreover, we delve into the mathematical and statistical principles underpinning these procedures, providing a comprehensive understanding and rationale for the entire pipeline.

+I have taught the workshop seven times so far and always aimed to perfect it further for the next session.
-If you are interested in attending the workshop register here: https://qcb.ucla.edu/collaboratory/workshops/w20-single-cell-rna-seq/#toggle-id-1-closed
+If you are interested in attending you can register here: https://qcb.ucla.edu/collaboratory/workshops/w20-single-cell-rna-seq/#toggle-id-1-closed

+Video recordings of the workshop are available here:

 Session 1
 ======